OrchardCMS/OrchardDoc/Documentation/Orchard-1-7-Release-Notes.markdown

 The zip contents are pre-built and ready-to-run.
 Simply extract the contents of the Orchard folder from the zip contents to an IIS virtual directory (or site root) and then point your browser to the site.
-You can also just extract to a local folder and open the Orchard folder in Visual Studio or WebMatrix as a web site.
+You can also just extract to a local folder and open the Orchard folder in Visual Studio or WebMatrix as a web site (but not as a web application).
 Please make sure you have a machine key
 <http://docs.orchardproject.net/Documentation/Setting-up-a-machine-key>
 or you may experience frequent disconnections.